How to Make Your Car More Eco-Friendly: 12 Practical Ways

 Implementing defensive driving techniques is crucial in preventing accidents.
 This includes regularly checking blind spots when changing lanes or merging onto motorways, using indicators to communicate intentions clearly with other drivers, and being aware of pedestrians and cyclists sharing the road.

-Driving safely and following traffic laws can help in reducing the risk of getting traffic citations.
-Obeying speed limits, using indicators, and maintaining a safe distance from other vehicles are essential for avoiding tickets.
+Driving safely and following traffic laws can help reduce the risk of getting traffic citations.
+Obeying speed limits, using indicators, and maintaining a safe distance from other vehicles is essential for avoiding tickets.

 It’s also important to stay alert and focused while driving to minimise the chances of making mistakes that could lead to citations.
 Additionally, being mindful of road signs, practising defensive driving techniques, and staying updated on traffic regulations can contribute to fewer instances of receiving traffic citations.